A Gevrey class semigroup, exponential decay and Lack of analyticity for a system formed by a Kirchhoff-Love plate equation and the equation of a membrane-like electric network with indirect fractional damping: Introduction

+Concerning the regularity of the semigroup associated with plate models, we can cite the work of \cite{LMJAIME2012} of 2012; in that work, the authors study the differentiability and analyticity of the associated semigroup and also determine the optimum rate of decay and more recently published works explore the regularity of solutions using the Gevrey classes introduced in 1989 in the thesis of Taylor \cite{TaylorM}.
+Among these works, we can mention Hao-Liu-Yong \cite{Hao-2015} and, more recently, the paper of Keyantuo-Tebou-Warma \cite{Tebou-2020} to be published.
+In this last work, the authors studied the thermoelastic plate model with a fractional Laplacian between the Euler-Bernoulli and Kirchhoff model with two types of boundary conditions; in addition to studying the asymptotic and analytical behavior, the authors show that the underlying semigroups are of Gevrey class $\delta$ for every $\delta>\frac{2-\theta}{2-4\theta}$ for both the clamped and hinged boundary conditions when the parameter $\theta$ lies in the interval $]0,1/2[$.

-The remainder of this paper is organized as follows: in section 2, we study the well-posedness of the system \eqref{ISplacas-20}-\eqref{ISplacas-40} through the semigroup theory.
+This article was organized as follows: In section 2, we study the well-posedness of the system \eqref{ISplacas-20}-\eqref{ISplacas-25} through the semigroup theory.
 We left our main results for the last two sections.
-In section 3 was introduced the study the asymptotic behavior of the semigroup $S(t)=e^{\mathbb{B}t}$, where we show the exponential decay to $0\leq\theta\leq 1$ and finally subdivide section 4 into two subsections for using hipotese to operator given in \eqref{Omenoslaplaciano} is selfadjoint, positive and has inverse compact, show the lack of analyticity of the semigroup $S(t)=e^{\mathbb{B}t}$: in the subsection we show for $ 0\leq\theta <1 $ and in subsection 4.2 we show for the case $\theta = 1$.
+In Section 3, we prove the exponential decay of the semigroup $S(t)=e^{\mathbb{B}t}$, for $0\leq\theta\leq 1$.
+Section 4 deals with the lack of analyticity of the semigroup $S(t)=e^{\mathbb{B}t}$ for $\theta\in [0,1[$ and analyticity de $S(t)$ for $\theta=0$; in particular, we address the case $0\leq \theta<1$ in subsection 4.1, while the case $\theta=1$ is discussed in subsection 4.2.
+Finally in section 5 we show that $S(t)=e^{\mathbb{B}t}$ is of Gevrey sharp class $s>\frac{1}{\theta}$ when the parameter $\theta$ lies in the interval $]0,1[$.